Jonathan Powell (civil servant)

-Jonathan Nicholas Powell (born 14 August 1956) is a British diplomat who served as the first Downing Street Chief of Staff, under British prime minister Tony Blair from 1997 to 2007.
-He was the only senior adviser to last the whole period of Blair's leadership.
-During this period Powell was also the chief British negotiator on Northern Ireland.
+Jonathan Nicholas Powell (born 14 August 1956) is a British civil servant and diplomat who has served as the UK National Security Advisor (NSA) under Keir Starmer since 2024.
+He previously served as Downing Street Chief of Staff from 1997 to 2007 under Tony Blair.
+During this period Powell was also the chief British negotiator in the Northern Ireland peace process.

 In 2007, Powell joined Morgan Stanley as a full-time senior managing director of its investment banking division.

-He runs the charity Inter Mediate which works on armed conflicts around the world.
+He runs the charity Inter Mediate, which works on armed conflicts around the world.
 In 2014, David Cameron appointed Powell to be the UK's special envoy to Libya.

+In 2024, UK Prime Minister Keir Starmer appointed Powell as a special envoy to resolve the Chagos Archipelago sovereignty dispute.
+Following the resolution of the dispute with the UK giving up all claims on the archipelago, he was appointed by Prime Minister Starmer to serve as the UK National Security Adviser.